Mary Baker Eddy: Death

 Eddy died of pneumonia on the evening of December 3, 1910, at her home at 400 Beacon Street, in the Chestnut Hill section of Newton, Massachusetts.
 Her death was announced the next morning, when a city medical examiner was called in.
 She was buried on December 8, 1910, at Mount Auburn Cemetery in Cambridge, Massachusetts.
-Her memorial was designed by New York architect Egerton Swartwout (1870–1943).
-Hundreds of tributes appeared in newspapers around the world, including The Boston Globe, which wrote, "She did a wonderful—an extraordinary work in the world and there is no doubt that she was a powerful influence for good."
+Her open-air mausoleum was designed by New York architect Egerton Swartwout (1870–1943).

 Legacy

-The influence of Eddy's writings has reached outside the Christian Science movement.
-Richard Nenneman wrote "the fact that Christian Science healing, or at least the claim to it, is a well-known phenomenon, was one major reason for other churches originally giving Jesus' command more attention.
-There are also some instances of Protestant ministers using the Christian Science textbook [Science and Health], or even the weekly Bible lessons, as the basis for some of their sermons."
+A bronze memorial relief of Eddy by Lynn sculptor Reno Pisano was unveiled in December 2000, at the corner of Market Street and Oxford Street in Lynn, Massachusetts, near the site of her fall in 1866.

-The Christian Science Monitor, which was founded by Eddy as a response to the yellow journalism of the day, has gone on to win seven Pulitzer Prizes and numerous other awards.
+In 1995, Eddy was elected to the National Women's Hall of Fame as the first American woman to have founded a worldwide religion.

-In 1945 Bertrand Russell wrote that Pythagoras may be described as "a combination of Einstein and Mrs. Eddy".
+Eddy was named one of the "100 Most Significant Americans of All Time" in 2014 by Smithsonian Magazine, and her book Science and Health with Key to the Scriptures was ranked as one of the "75 Books by Women Whose Words Have Changed the World" by the Women's National Book Association in 1992.

-A bronze memorial relief of Eddy by Lynn sculptor Reno Pisano was unveiled in December, 2000, at the corner of Market Street and Oxford Street in Lynn near the site of her fall in 1866.
+She is referenced in the Family Guy episode "Livin' on a Prayer", in which Peter Griffin says in response to Science and Health with Key to the Scriptures, "This is your god, a woman?".

 Residences

 In 1921, on the 100th anniversary of Eddy's birth, a 100-ton (in rough) and 60–70 tons (hewn) pyramid with a 121 sqfoot footprint was dedicated on the site of her birthplace in Bow, New Hampshire.
-A gift from James F. Lord, it was dynamited in 1962 by order of the church's Board of Directors.
+A gift from James F. Lord, it was dynamited in 1962 by order of the church's board of directors.
 Also demolished was Eddy's former home in Pleasant View, as the Board feared that it was becoming a place of pilgrimage.
-Eddy is featured on a New Hampshire historical marker (number 105) along New Hampshire Route 9 in Concord.
+Eddy is featured on a New Hampshire historical marker (number 105) along New Hampshire Route 9 in Concord, New Hampshire.

 Several of Eddy's homes are owned and maintained as historic sites by the Longyear Museum and may be visited (the list below is arranged by date of her occupancy):